Klettner/MM-Remote/README.md

   * Hide and reorder default commands on the Home-tab

 ### v2.0.0 ###
-  * Changing to new API of MMM-Remote-Control for the communication with the mirror, as the previously used one will be deprecated soon
+  * Changed to new API of MMM-Remote-Control for the communication with the mirror, as the previously used one will be deprecated soon
   * Increased security through the usage of apiKeys
-  * Port should always be 8080 and is therefore removed
+  * Removed port setting, because it was redundant (should always be port 8080)

 &nbsp;
 ## Dependencies ##